nasywaarr/Social-Data-Science-Hackathon-2023/README.md

 # Social Data Science Hackathon 2023

 ## Event Overview
 This project was created for the Social Data Science Student Hackathon 2023 organized by the Department of Network and Data Science at Central European University.
-The event focused on using data to address pressing global issues.
+The hackathon focused on using data to address pressing global issues.

 ## Award
 - **Best High School Submission**